 See the recipe card below for a full list of ingredients and measurements.

-👩🏻🍳How to Make Pasta Alla Norma (Eggplant Pasta)
+👩🏻🍳How to Make Eggplant Pasta

 These step-by-step instructions and photos will help you to visualize how to make this recipe.
 See the recipe card for a printable version of this recipe.

-🍽 What to Serve with Pasta alla Norma
+🍽 What to Serve with Eggplant Pasta

-What I love about this vegetarian pasta is that it's a complete meal—you don't need much else.
-But when I do add sides, I opt for fresh salads like Cold Stuffed Tomato Salad or Tuna Salad to contrast the hearty pasta.
-Tomato Bruschetta offers a bright, zesty touch, and crispy garlic bread is perfect for soaking up extra sauce.
-I enjoy pairing this Sicilian dish with lemonade, and for a sweet finish, I serve Tiramisu.
+What I love about this vegetarian pasta is that it's a complete meal; you don't need much else.
+But when I do add sides, I opt for fresh salads like Rice Stuffed Tomatoes or Tuna Salad to contrast the hearty pasta.

 💭Tips for Recipe Success